 The modular building model uses renewable and energy efficient processes where a building is created off-site.
 Reduced waste, lower build times, and lower overall costs are a result of using modular designs.

 Modular construction is increasingly being used to create quick and convenient dormitories and classrooms for colleges and universities.

 No more cinder block walls

 Student housing of yesterday was made of cinder block walls and dull dorms with bunk beds.
 This is no longer the trend as dorm life and college living have been upgraded due to expectations and rising costs of education.

-The trend is towards creating high-tech dorms designed to provide a better college experience.
+The trend is towards creating high-tech dorms designed to provide a better college campus experience.

 Most incoming freshman students are used to their privacy and have never shared a bedroom with anyone.

 While the shared room is likely to remain, colleges and universities are keeping privacy concerns in mind when deciding how many students will share a room.
 A common layout is a suite where several rooms share a common area and a bathroom.